LocalGov Drupal Docs

 The preview can be viewed by anyone with the link, so caution should be taken when sharing unpublished content.

-# How to publish content on a specific date
+How to publish content on a specific date

 1. Create a piece of content and leave it in either "Draft" or "Needs review"

-2. Click the Scheduled transition tab
+2. Click the 'Scheduling' tab

-3. Click "Add Scheduled transition" button
+3. Click 'Add Schedule' button

-4. Leave the "latest revision" revision selected
+4. Leave the 'latest revision' revision selected

-# How to unpublish content on a specific date
+How to unpublish content on a specific date

 1. Create a piece of content and Publish it

-2. Click the Scheduled transition tab
+2. Click the 'Scheduling' tab

-3. Click "Add Scheduled transition" button
+3. Click 'Add Schedule' button

-4. Leave the "latest revision" revision selected
+4. Leave the 'latest revision' revision selected

-# How to publish a new version of a piece of published content on a specific date
+How to publish a new version of a piece of published content on a specific date

 1. Create the two versions